-The Department of Pharmacy Services at the University of Michigan Hospitals and Health Centers is recruiting applicants for a one-year PGY2 Residency in Critical Care.
+The Department of Pharmacy Services at the Michigan Medicine is recruiting applicants for a one-year PGY2 Residency in Critical Care.
 PGY2 pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
 Residents who successfully complete an accredited PGY2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in that practice area (when board certification for the practice area exists).

 The resident will receive a faculty appointment as Adjunct Clinical Instructor at the University of Michigan College of Pharmacy, and will provide didactic, case-based or TBL-based instruction.
 Experience in rotation-related precepting and teaching of PharmD students and PGY1 residents is available.
 In addition, the critical care resident will gain experience in didactic teaching of the third-year Pharm.D. students at the College of Pharmacy through a lecture in the Introduction to Critical Care Elective.
 The opportunity to complete a teaching certificate through the University of Michigan College of Pharmacy is also available.